 If you are entitled to some help towards your rent , you may be able to apply for an additional award known as a Discretionary Housing Payment (DHP).
 DHPs are paid on top of Housing Benefit and Universal Credit to people who find that the shortfall between their Housing Benefit or Universal Credit and their housing costs causes them exceptional hardship.

-DHPs can only be paid up to the maximum amount of Council Tax or eligible rent that is due, and can not be paid for some service charges included in the rent, for example water charges.
+DHPs can only be paid up to the maximum amount of eligible rent that is due, and cannot be paid for some service charges that are included in the rent, for example water charges.
 They are also only intended to be a temporary top up, so will not be paid indefinitely.
-You may be able to negotiate a lower rent with your landlord, or may have to consider finding alternative accommodation that you can afford.
+You may be able to negotiate a lower rent with your landlord, or you may have to consider finding alternative accommodation that you can afford.

-Because the amount of money the Council is allowed for DHPs is limited, awards are made at the Council's discretion, and each application will be considered on it's own merits.
+The amount of money that we are allowed for DHPs is limited, therefore awards are made at our discretion, and each application will be considered on it's own merits.

-Please click on the link below for a downloadable leaflet which contains an application form, or contact us for more information.
+Please click on the link below for a downloadable Discretionary Housing Payment application form, or contact us for more information